CROTEAM – DEVELOPING GAMES SINCE 1992

 Since there were only a few game engines at that time, which were either not offered for licensing, or were costing around half million dollars or more, it was instead decided to internally develop a 3D game engine called ‘SCape 3D’.
 Also, looking at how time consuming was to work in Quake editor, which required overnight level calculation before actual work testing, the idea was to also create a WYSIWYG editor to allow for easier and much faster level world building than any existing world editor at that time.

-Between late 1999 and mid 2000, Damjan Mravunac, Dinko Pavicic and Petar Ivancek joined in to complete Serious Sam development team.
+Between late 1999 and mid 2000, Damjan Mravunac, Dinko Pavicic and Petar Ivancek joined in Serious Sam development team.

 SERIOUS SAM TECHNOLOGY TEST